jvmops/gumtree-scraper/README.md

 ## About
-Polish private rental apartment market is based around gumtree.
+Polish private rental apartment market is established around gumtree.
 Ads are displayed based on creation time (newest first).
-The main issue here is that most of these ads are re-posted every day in order for them to show up on top of the page.
-From the user perspective it kind of sux because you need to get through many ads you already seen until you find the one introduced today...
+The main issue here is that most of these ads are re-posted every day in order for them to show up on top of the list.
+From the user perspective it kind of sux because you need to get through many ads before you find the ones introduced today...

 This app solves that problem.
-It scrap ads, save/update them in the db and generates daily report with interesting findings.
+It scrap ads, watch for duplicated offers and gather those data.
+Daily report with interesting findings is distributed to the concerned parties via a gmail account.

 ## Building from source:
 In order to build from source you need: